-Applicants who fail to attend a scheduled briefing will automatically be scheduled for another briefing.
+Applicants who fail to attend a scheduled in-person briefing will be scheduled for another briefing automatically.
 The CCHA will notify the family of the date and time of the second scheduled briefing.
-Applicants who fail to attend two scheduled briefings, without CCHA approval, will be denied assistance (see Chapter 3).
+Applicants who fail to attend two scheduled briefings, without prior CCHA approval, will be denied assistance (see Chapter 3).